ironclad logo

 Why use digital contract management for joint marketing agreements?

-With a CLM like Ironclad, you gain access to a single source of truth for every contract.
-All of your agreements are stored in a central digital location, where everyone can clearly see what’s going on.
-Your marketers can quickly reference the contract in the Ironclad Data Repository without reaching out to the Legal team.
-As a result, it’s easier to manage your compliance with the agreement.
-This transparency also makes it easy to monitor the status of in-progress contracts and ensure that they remain on track.
+A centralized contract repository acts as the definitive, shared location for all agreements.
+All of your agreements are stored in a central digital location like Ironclad’s Repository for example, where everyone can access what they need, and your marketers can quickly reference contract terms without reaching out to the legal team.
+That transparency also makes it easy to monitor in-progress contracts and ensure they remain on track.

 Joint marketing agreements are a valuable tool for quickly building your company’s audience.
 Creating a thorough cobranding contract is essential to ensure you get the benefits of sharing your audience without risking your company’s IP or taking on unnecessary liability.
 Ironclad’s digital contract management solution can help you develop better contracts in less time.
-Schedule your demo to experience how Ironclad can streamline your contract management process today.
+Request a demo today to experience how Ironclad can cut down your contracting time and reduce risk.